MikolajKolek/oop-unit-tests-2025/README.md

 1. If you don't have the repo on your machine:
     1. Fork the repository on Github
     2. Clone your repository into your machine
-    3. Add remote upstream `git remote add upstream https://github.com/mhorod/oop-unit-tests`
+    3. Add a remote upstream `git remote add upstream https://github.com/mhorod/oop-unit-tests`

 2. Sync local repository with remote